Moscow trials: Aftermath

 Communist Party leaders in most Western countries denounced criticism of the trials as capitalist attempts to subvert Communism.

-A number of American communists and "fellow travellers" outside of the Soviet Union signed a Statement of American Progressives on the Moscow Trials.
+A number of American communists and "fellow travellers" outside of the Soviet Union signed The Moscow Trials: A Statement by American Progressives.
 These included Langston Hughes and Stuart Davis, who would later express regrets.

-Some contemporary observers who thought the trials were inherently fair cite the statements of Molotov, who while conceding that some of the confessions contain unlikely statements, said there may have been several reasons or motives for this—one being that the handful who made doubtful confessions were trying to undermine the Soviet Union and its government by making dubious statements in their confessions to cast doubts on their trial.
+Some contemporary observers who thought the trials were inherently fair cite the statements of Molotov, who, while conceding that some of the confessions contain unlikely statements, said there may have been several reasons or motives for this—one being that the handful who made doubtful confessions were trying to undermine the Soviet Union and its government by making dubious statements in their confessions to cast doubts on their trial.
 Molotov postulated that a defendant might invent a story that he collaborated with foreign agents and party members to undermine the government so that those members would falsely come under suspicion, while the false foreign collaboration charge would be believed as well.
 Thus, the Soviet government was in his view the victim of false confessions.
 Nonetheless, he said the evidence of mostly out-of-power Communist officials conspiring to make a power grab during a moment of weakness in the upcoming war truly existed.
-This defense collapsed after the release of Khrushchev's Secret Speech to the Twentieth Congress.
+The release of Khrushchev's Secret Speech to the Twentieth Congress cast doubt on this line of defense.
+Khrushchev's Speech, claiming innocence of almost all the prosecuted, was based on the findings of the Pospelov Commission, whose claims were refuted in detail after the partial opening of the Soviet archives.